 Explore the Albert Alphin Library.

-Explore the Learning Center.
+Explore the Creative Technology Center.

-The library at Berklee’s international campus in Valencia, Spain is a valuable resource for students undertaking music-based research projects, such as master’s degree students’ thesis papers.
+The library at Berklee’s international campus in Valencia, Spain, is a valuable resource for students undertaking music-based research projects, such as master’s degree students’ thesis papers.
 The facility continues to build its collection of print, multimedia, and electronic materials.

 Explore the Valencia Campus Library.